Antarktidov/MLWE/README.md

 > This README is outdated.
 Some instructions given in this document will not work.
 Some features are not documented.

 > [!WARNING]
 > MLWE now works only with Postgres.
+Other databases will not work.
+>
-Other databases will not work/ A PHP Laravel 13 Wiki Engine with comments, user profiles, medals and trivia quizzes.
+A PHP Laravel 13 Wiki Engine with comments and more.

 ![Article Screenshot](https://github.com/Antarktidov/MyLaravelWikiEngine/blob/master/images/article%20screenshot%20with%20comments.png?raw=true)

+## Key features.
+* multi-tenant architecture
+* comments
+* user profiles
+* medals
+* trivia quizzes
+* polls
+* permission manager
+* manage wikifarm
+* approve and patroll feature

 ## Requirements
 * PHP 8.5